Kom i gang

 March 7, 2026no-shows, appointment-reminders, phone-confirmation, healthcare-ops, voice-ai

-How do you reduce no shows for appointments?
+How do you reduce appointment no-shows?

-• History: prior no-shows, late cancellations, reschedules.
+• History: prior no-shows, late cancellations, repeat reschedules

 Did you know?

-27% of practices saw no-shows increase in 2025
+27% of practices reported higher no-show rates in 2025

-Source: MGMA Stat, August 14, 2025
+Source: MGMA Stat, August 12, 2025

 Key takeaway

-• "Your appointment is tomorrow at 10:30."
+• "Your appointment is Tuesday at 10:30."

 Use a phone confirmation when the answer matters: